Edward O'Hare: Non-combat duty

 O'Hare was not employed on combat duty from early 1942 until late 1943.
-Important events in this period included flying an F4F-3A Wildcat (BuNo 3986 "White F-13") as Lieutenant Commander Jimmy Thach's wingman for publicity footage on April 11, 1942, the Medal of Honor presentation at the White House on April 21, and the welcome parade in O'Hare's hometown on Saturday, April 25, 1942.
+Important events in this period included flying an F4F-3A Wildcat (BuNo 3986 "White F-13") as Lieutenant Commander 'Jimmy' Thach's wingman for publicity footage on April 11, 1942, the Medal of Honor presentation at the White House on April 21, and the welcome parade in O'Hare's hometown on Saturday, April 25, 1942.

 The welcome parade was held in St. Louis.
 At the starting point, O'Hare, wearing the blue-ribboned Medal of Honor around his neck, was guided to the back seat of a black open Packard Phaeton, where he sat between his wife Rita and his mother Selma.
 The parade began at noon, led by a police motorcycle escort, then came the band from Jefferson Barracks, marching veterans, a truck packed with photographers, O'Hare's Phaeton (with a six-man Marine honor guard alongside) and other open cars.
 Bringing up the rear was the entire 350-member student body of Western Military Academy.
 St. Louis Mayor William Dee Becker presented O'Hare with a gold navigator's four-dial watch engraved with the words "To Lt.
 Commander Edward H. O'Hare, USN, from a proud and grateful City of St. Louis, April 25, 1942".
-As Butch O'Hare's mother and his sisters clipped newspaper stories and photos the following days, his place in history began to dawn on them.
+As O'Hare's mother and his sisters clipped newspaper stories and photos the following days, his place in history began to dawn on them.
 A newspaper headline read, "60,000 give O'Hare a hero's welcome here."
 The United States in 1942 badly needed a live hero, and Butch O'Hare was a young, handsome naval aviator, so he participated in several war bond tours the following months.

 On June 19, 1942, O'Hare assumed command of VF-3, relieving Lieutenant Commander Thach.
 He was relocated to Maui, Hawaii, to instruct other pilots in combat tactics.
 U.S. Navy policy was to use its best combat pilots to train newer pilots, in contrast to the Japanese practice of keeping their best pilots flying combat missions.
 Ensign Edward L. "Whitey" Feightner, who served with O'Hare in July 1942, later said that one of the best pieces of information O'Hare passed on to him, was: